MohaZain/Django-school-project/README.md

 # Django-school-project

  ### Interductions
-Simple school api build by django, this project have four model's students, instrucator, course, classess to help sign students to there class
+This project is a simple school API built by Django.
+It had four models for students, instructors, courses, and classes to help students sign up to their classrooms.

  ### Website Link
  [https://school-project-t.herokuapp.com/api/students/](https://school-project-t.herokuapp.com/api/students/)